 Your computer has one or more cameras that enable you to connect with others for work or play.
-Cameras may be front facing, rear facing, or pop up.
-To determine which camera(s) are on your product, see Getting to know your computer on page 3.
+Cameras can be front facing, rear facing, or pop up.
+To determine which camera or cameras are on your product, see Getting to know your computer on page 3.

 Most cameras allow you to video chat, record video, and record still images.
 Some also provide HD (high-definition) capability, apps for gaming, or facial recognition software like Windows Hello.
-See Securing your computer and information on page 41 for details about using Windows Hello.
+See Securing your computer and information on page 39 for details about using Windows Hello.

 On select products, you can also enhance your camera privacy by turning the camera off.
 By default, the camera is turned on.
-To turn off your camera, slide the camera privacy switch toward the icon next to the switch.
-To turn the camera back on, slide the switch away from the icon.
+To turn off your camera, press the camera privacy key.
+The camera privacy light turns on.
+To turn the camera back on, press the key again.